Classic Oatmeal For One (Easy Single Serve Recipe)

-For a healthy breakfast, there’s nothing like a classic serving of oatmeal.
+For a healthy breakfast, there’s nothing like a classic one serving of oatmeal.
 It gives you a bounty of whole grains to help you start your day off right.
 This instant oatmeal isn’t made with quick oats.
 It’s made with good old-fashioned oats.
 You’ll have a hot bowl of oatmeal in no time with this classic oatmeal recipe for one!

 Why You’ll Love This Recipe

-- Healthy: The nutritional value of whole oats is spectacular.
-You get plenty of vitamins and minerals plus a serving of protein, complex carbs, and fiber in every bowl.
+• Healthy: The nutritional value of whole oats is spectacular.
+You get plenty of vitamins and minerals, plus a serving of protein, complex carbs, and fiber in every bowl.

 Ingredients + Notes